yuno-payments/yuno-docs/reference/Recipients/manage-recipients-new/index.md

 Yuno supports two **onboarding flows** for submerchants:

-1. **Pre-created Accounts**: If the submerchant has already completed the onboarding process with a given provider (e.g., via an external dashboard or platform), the marketplace can provide the corresponding **recipient\_id** or **provider credentials** at the time of creation.
+1. **Pre-created Accounts**: If the submerchant has already completed the onboarding process with a given provider (e.g., via an external dashboard or platform), the marketplace can provide the corresponding **recipient\_id** at the time of creation.
 In this case, **no further onboarding is needed**, and the status will immediately be set to **SUCCEEDED**.
-2. **Dynamic Onboarding** : If no credentials are provided, Yuno will initiate the onboarding process for the selected provider.
-Depending on the provider’s requirements, this may involve:\
+2. **Dynamic Onboarding**: If no credentials are provided, Yuno will initiate the onboarding process for the selected provider.
+Depending on the provider’s requirements, this may involve:
-   •	Form submission or redirection to hosted onboarding.
+   1. Form submission or redirection to hosted onboarding.
-   •	Upload of legal or financial documentation.
+   2. Upload of legal or financial documentation.
-   •	KYC/KYB validation steps.
+   3. KYC/KYB validation steps.

 During the onboarding lifecycle, a Recipient may go through several statuses which indicate the current state of the process: